 For those that love a young, fresh, upbeat style, you might try incorporating elements, such as bright green cacti, ferns, or other succulents into your motif.
 Consider incorporating elements that align with a summer or spring wedding, depending on your wedding date.
 You can also experiment with watercolor designs to keep things fresh and youthful.
 Watercolors also happen to pair well with an overall vintage style, if that’s your thing.

 It’s important that you’re not boxed in.
 You can mix and match colors to your heart’s content and come up with the perfect pink wedding invitations results that are amazing.
 Go with colors and designs that best represent you as a couple and the vision you both have for your wedding day.

-Maybe you have plans to put some welcome gifts in your guests’ hotel rooms, or to surprise your each bridesmaids with goodies.
+Maybe your wedding planning checklist includes putting some welcome gifts in your guests’ hotel rooms, or to surprise each of your bridesmaids with goodies.
 Both ideas are great, but they’re even greater when they are color-coordinated.

 You can help set the tone for your pink-themed wedding by using pink gift boxes for wedding party gifts.

 If you plan to leave guests a little welcome gift in their hotel rooms, small pink gift bags are an excellent choice to stay in keeping with the wedding theme, as it continues to foreshadow what the guest experience will be like as the big moment looms closer.

 As for wedding favors, you can add pink detailing, such as ribbon, and dress up almost any favor idea.
 For instance, sheer pastel pink sachets tied with fuchsia ribbons are simple and pretty—even better, they’re super easy on the budget.
 You can put candy inside each sachet, along with a monogrammed note with your wedding date, and viola.